kirshnamohan/sysops-admin-associate-notes/Week04/AS.md

 - When each instance is fully configured and passes the Amazon EC2 health checks, it is attached to the Auto Scaling group and it enters the _InService state_.

 ### Instances in Service
+Instances remain in the InService state until one of the following occurs:
+- A scale in event occurs, and Auto Scaling chooses to terminate this instance in order to reduce the size of the Auto Scaling group
+- You put the instance into a Standby state.
+- You detach the instance from the Auto Scaling group.
+- The instance fails a required number of health checks, so it is removed from the Auto Scaling group, terminated, and replaced.

 ### Scale In
+The following scale in events direct the Auto Scaling group to detach EC2 instances from the group and terminate them:
+- You manually decrease the size of the group.
+- You create a scaling policy to automatically decrease the size of the group based on a specified decrease in demand.
+- You set up scaling by schedule to decrease the size of the group at a specific time.

 ### Attach an Instance
+You can attach a running EC2 instance that meets certain criteria to your Auto Scaling group.
+After the instance is attached, it is managed as part of the Auto Scaling group.

 ### Detach an Instance
+You can detach an instance from your Auto Scaling group.
+After the instance is detached, you can manage it separately from the Auto Scaling group or attach it to a different Auto Scaling group.

 ### Lifecycle Hooks
+You can add a lifecycle hook to your Auto Scaling group so that you can perform custom actions when instances launch or terminate.
+For more information, see [Auto Scaling Lifecycle Hooks](http://docs.aws.amazon.com/autoscaling/latest/userguide/lifecycle-hooks.html).

 ### Enter and Exit Standby
+- You can put any instance that is in an InService state into a Standby state.
+This enables you to remove the instance from service, troubleshoot or make changes to it, and then put it back into service.
+- Instances in a Standby state continue to be managed by the Auto Scaling group.
+However, they are not an active part of your application until you put them back into service.

+-- Voila!
+Badabing, badaboom would you take a look at that!